joanpablo/reactive_forms/README.md

 ### Overriding Reactive Widgets *show errors* behavior

-The second way of customize when to show error messages is to override the method **showErrors** in reactive widgets.
+The second way to customize when to show error messages is to override the method **showErrors** in reactive widgets.

 Let's suppose you want to show validation messages not only when it is **invalid** and **touched** (default behavior), but also when it's **dirty**: